 If you’re an online seller, you need a cost-effective and secure way to bring your money back home and save on foreign exchange costs by using an international money transfer provider to get better rates.

 As an Australian business selling your goods and services all over the world, you will eventually need to transfer your profits back to Australian dollars.
-A common problem when doing this, however, is finding an affordable way to repatriate the funds you earn without getting slugged with huge fees and poor exchange rates.
+A common problem when doing this is finding an affordable way to repatriate the funds you earn without getting slugged with huge fees and poor exchange rates.
 An international online seller account might be a way you can keep more of your profits when you make the money transfer each month.

 International payments for online sellers allow you to transfer and repatriate the money you earn from selling products to overseas buyers.
 For example, if you’re selling books on a US ecommerce website or marketplace such as Amazon or eBay, the payments you receive for each book sold would be sent to a US account in US dollars.
 You then need to find a way to transfer those funds back to Australia and to do it in a way that gives you the best value for money.Back to top

 How do international payments for online sellers work?